Amy is a Colorado native and nutrition professor. She holds both a Bachelor's and a Master's degree in the field of nutrition.

 The Center for Disease Control (CDC) estimates that one-third (36.5%) of US adults are obese.
 These statistics have continued to trend up in recent years.
-Obesity has been labeled a chronic disease by the American Medical Society and despite more prevalent nutrition education, community programs, hospital-supervised weight loss programs and surgical options; nothing seems to stop the trend.
-Researchers and entrepreneurs have high interest in discovering or creating the billion-dollar product or idea that can transform the health epidemic of obesity.
+Obesity has been labeled a chronic disease by the American Medical Society and despite more prevalent nutrition education, community programs, hospital-supervised weight loss programs, and surgical options, the trend won't quit.
+Researchers and entrepreneurs have been working hard to invent a billion-dollar product that can transform the health epidemic of obesity.
 Most recently a new device patented as the AspireAssist is the latest to make its way to healthcare consumers.

 In June 2016, the FDA approved a new weight loss device.
 The device is made up of a pump attached to a hose that is surgically implanted into a patient’s stomach.
 This device functions by draining a portion of the stomach’s food content through the hose approximately 20-30 minutes after a meal.
 Approximately 30 percent of the calories consumed at the meal are then discarded.